mapeditor/tiled/docs/manual/automapping.md

 (updating-rules)=
 ## Updating Legacy Rules

 If you have some Automapping rules from before Tiled 1.9, they should still work much as they always did in most cases.
-When Tiled sees that a rule map contains `regions` layers, it will automatically bring back the old behavior - rules will be matched in order by default, and cells within input regions that are empty in all the input layers for a given layer and index will be treated as "Other".
+When Tiled sees that a rule map contains `regions` layers, it will automatically bring back the old behavior - rules will be matched in order by default, cells within input regions that are empty in all the input layers for a given layer and index will be treated as "Other", and completely empty output indices will still be selected as valid outputs.

 :::{warning}
 In Tiled 1.9.x, the presence of `regions` layers did not imply **MatchInOrder**.
 If you're using 1.9.x rather than 1.10+ and want to use legacy rules, you'll need to set the **MatchInOrder** map property to `true`.